mlibrary/high_level_browse/README.md

 # Pull a new version of the raw data from the UM website,
 # transform it into something that can be quickly searched,
-# and save to the specified directory
+# and serialize it to `hlb.json.gz` in the specified directory
 hlb = HighLevelBrowse.fetch_and_save(dir: '/tmp')

 # ...or just grab an already fetch_and_saved copy